-The Company's only long-term lease is related to its Charlottesville, Virginia, branch location and is reflected in the tables below.
-There are no options to renew included in the lease agreement for the Company's Charlottesville location.
+The Company currently has two long-term leases; a branch location in Charlottesville, Virginia, and a commercial loan office in Harrisonburg, Virginia.
+Both leases are reflected in the tables below.
+There are no options to renew included in either lease agreement.
 This lease agreement also does not provide for a residual value guarantee and has no restrictions or covenants that would impact dividends or require incurring additional financial obligations.
 The right-of-use asset and lease liability are included in other assets and other liabilities, respectively, in the Consolidated Balance Sheets.